rivernuthead/rivernuthead/README.md

-- 👋 Hi, I’m Enrico Pandrin
+- 👋 Hi, I’m Enrico Pandrin, PhD candidate at the University of Trento.
-- 👀 I’m interested in rivers
+- 👀 I’m interested in rivers, water resources and management
 - 🌱 I’m currently learning data analysis and sediment transport processes in gravel bed rivers
-- 💞️ I’m looking to collaborate on data analysis tools ans statistics
+- 💞️ I’m looking to collaborate on data analysis tools and statistics
-- 📫 How to reach me enrico.pandrin(at)unitn.it
+- 📫 How to reach me: send me an email at enrico.pandrin(at)unitn.it

 <!---
 rivernuthead/rivernuthead is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.